 White Arrow Trail is a 0.9 mile moderately trafficked point-to-point trail located near Jaffrey, New Hampshire that features a great forest setting and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.

 The beginning on the Toll Road is slow, but once you hit the actual trail it's a no nonsense rock scrambler that goes straight to the top.
 It's my favorite trail thus far.

 Great trail.
 Challenging rocky climb but worth it at the top.
 Very well marked.

 Took 1.5 hours to get up and 1 hour to get down.
 The sun was setting on our way down which was a gorgeous view but a little treacherous on the climb down.
 Until you get into the woods the hike on the road was pretty boring but the adventure once you got into the woods was worth it.

 Tough trail but the views are amazing!
 Definitely recommend.

 Great trail! was only the second mountain I climbed!
 Took this trail on the way down.
 I did the white cross going up.
 Loved every moment!
 MY bag broke on the way down which was a bummer but other than that it was awesome!